Reading Time: 7 minutes | Published 12/02/2021 | Edited: Finley Vile 13/01/2025

 • Head-up Display

-Jaguar’s claimed range is between 252 and 292 miles and depending on how quickly you need to charge, you have several different options to top up your I-Pace.
-Using 50kW charger, you can store up to 154 miles of range per hour, while you can also use several different public chargers outputs, ranging from 3kW to 11kW.
+Using a 50kW charger, you can store up to 154 miles range per hour.
+Or, you can use several different public charger outputs, ranging from 3kW to 11kW.

 Design

-Despite officially being classified as an electric SUV, the Jaguar I-Pace doesn’t necessarily fit that traditional mould.
+Despite officially being classified as an electric SUV, the Jaguar I-PACE doesn’t quite fit that mould.

-It has a small profile with a beautiful swooping body that arches down into a low nose that you wouldn’t expect from an SUV.
+It has a small profile with a beautiful swooping body that arches down into a low nose - which you wouldn’t usually expect from an SUV.

-The I-Pace looks every bit of a modern car but retains the famous and iconic look that you see throughout the Jaguar range.
-The famous British manufacturers have done a fantastic job of seamlessly combining that heritage and putting on a modern car that deserves all its plaudits.
+The I-PACE looks every bit a modern car, yet retains the famous and iconic look that you see throughout the Jaguar range.

-Throughout the exterior and interior there is small but classy Jaguar detailing that adds to what is an intricate and well-thought-out design.
+Throughout the exterior and interior, there's plenty of small but classy Jaguar details, complementing what is an intricate and thoughtfully designed masterpiece.

 Interior